Nolan Gorman Player Props: Cardinals vs. Rangers

-Nolan Gorman, with a slugging percentage of .270 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals against the Texas Rangers, with Martin Perez on the hill, June 5 at 8:05 PM ET.
+Nolan Gorman, with a slugging percentage of .294 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals against the Texas Rangers, with Dane Dunning on the mound, June 6 at 8:05 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Pirates.
+He reached base in his only plate appearance in his last appearance against the Rangers.

 Nolan Gorman Game Info & Props vs. the Rangers